simple-template/jekyll/README.md

 ## Configuration

-The template excepts following variables in the `_config.yml`.
+The template expects following variables in the `_config.yml`.

 * `lang`: Langauge of the Website (for html tag)
 * `title`: Title of the Website (for SEO and Header)